IgorSilvestre/searchy/README.md

 # Searchy

 Plug-and-play NL→SQL API.
 ExpressJS + TypeScript, Bun, Postgres-first with an adapter interface for future databases.
-It exposes a single REST endpoint that takes a natural-language phrase, generates a safe SELECT-only SQL using an LLM (OpenAI-compatible JSON mode), executes it with guardrails, and returns JSON rows.
+It exposes two REST endpoints:
+- `/query` – takes a natural-language phrase, generates a safe SELECT-only SQL using an LLM (OpenAI-compatible JSON mode), executes it with guardrails, and returns JSON rows.
+- `/explain` – takes the same body and returns a concise explanation answering schema/relationship questions about your DB (no SQL is generated or executed).

 ```
 Architecture